 The limbic system creates a reaction in your brain directly related to to the memories you associate with that particular scent.
 A response is then triggered depending both on the chemical structure of the chosen oil and you as a person.

-As discussed earlier, when you smell an essential oils there are two main responses that take place in the brain.
+As discussed earlier, when you smell essential oil there are two main responses that take place in the brain.
 The first is the signal sent by the olfactory nerve and the second is the absorption of the essential oil constituent into the brain.

 Pretty powerful stuff.

-The Olfactory nerve signalling allows us to quickly recognize not only threats but also benefits.
+The Olfactory nerve signaling allows us to quickly recognize not only threats but also benefits.
 Basically speaking you will have an emotional response to what you are smelling.